lzwjava/blog-source/original/2025-02-27-physics-en.md

 ---
+audio: true
+generated: false
 layout: post
-title: "Physics"
+title: Physics
-audio: true
 ---

 Below is a concise, 100-point summary of key ideas and concepts typically covered in high school physics.
 Each point highlights an essential topic, principle, or term relevant to foundational physics studies.